History

 The Spaç Revolt

-The Spaç labor camp witnessed the largest revolt in the history of prisons and labor camps under the Albanian communist regime, a direct response to the violence and terror imposed on prisoners.
-The Spaç Revolt represents a pivotal moment in the history of anti-communist resistance, as well as the broader movement for freedom and democracy.
-The causes of the revolt were rooted in the inhumane conditions, enslaving labor, and both physical and psychological torture faced by the prisoners.
-The forced labor performed by political prisoners in the Spaç mines was exploited by the state for substantial economic gain.
-The minerals extracted at Spaç were used to supply factories and plants across the country, or were sold or bartered with Eastern European countries.
-Discontent among the prisoners grew from the heavy, unpaid labor, the disregard for human rights, the poor living conditions, the meager food rations, and the constant violence they endured.
+In this prison-camp was recorded the largest revolt in the history of the prisons and labour camps of the Albanian communist regime, against the violence and terror that was exercised against prisoners.
+The Spaç Revolt constitutes a culminating point in the history of anti-communist resistance, but also of the movement for freedom and democracy.
+The causes of the outbreak of the revolt reflected the inhuman conditions, enslaving labour, physical and psychological tortures with which prisoners were confronted.
+From the exploitation of forced labour that political prisoners carried out in the mine, the state ensured very high revenues, because the minerals extracted in Spaç supplied plants and factories in the country, or were sold or exchanged through clearing with various states, mainly of Eastern Europe.
+Dissatisfaction would increase among them from heavy and unpaid labour, from disregard of human rights, from poor living conditions, food in small quantities, from continuous violence.

 Day 1